Writing Tests

 Directory Structure

-For only slightly larger libraries or projects, we recommend dividing the test directory into subdirectories according to the namespace of the tested class:
+For libraries or projects that are even slightly larger, we recommend dividing the test directory into subdirectories according to the namespace of the tested class:

 └── tests/